In Search of the Perfect Food

 Vegetarians, as well as others who avoid eggs, meat, or fish for various reasons, often turn to nuts and seeds to fulfill their unique nutritional needs.
 Similar to other fresh fruit and vegetables, seeds and nuts are healthiest when consumed raw.
 Looking for new and intriguing foods for vegetarians, I discovered what may be the perfect food for everyone.

-Have you heard of hempseed or hemp hearts?
+Have you heard of hemp seed or hemp hearts?
 Relatively unknown, the tiny hempseed provides unrivaled nutrition.
 A complete protein, the hempseed contains all 20 of the known amino acids and is the best plant source of the 9 essential amino acids our bodies cannot produce.
-Consuming a high quality protein, such as the hempseed, is especially important for vegetarians whose diets are often deficient in the amino acids, cysteine, and methionine.
+Consuming a high-quality protein, such as the hempseed, is especially important for vegetarians whose diets are often deficient in amino acids, cysteine, and methionine.
+Making sure protein absorption is high when people are vegetarian is important, especially with a fitness routine, they need to know they are getting the right nutrients and supporting their fitness journey.

 Higher in protein and more digestible than the protein in meat, eggs, milk, or cheese, hempseed is a much better protein source than soybeans for vegetarians.
 One problem with soybeans is the trypsin inhibitors and oligosaccharides which interfere with protein absorption and cause digestive problems.
 Also, soybeans are now GMO (genetically modified) crops.
 (The HempNut Cookbook, 2004)